How I took the Tequila City Tour

 Tourist friendly and catering to the influx of tourists who end up buying the drink too from them turns out to be lucrative for the owner.
 You will inevitably end up buying a bottle or more as it is surprisingly cheap if you buy it in the factory during or after your tour as you get it at factory price.
 Apparently, the guide gets an instant cut when you buy from the distillery.

-Next, we went to the Selecto distillery which was obviously much bigger and used more mechanized tools then Tres Mujeres.
+Next, we went to the Selecto distillery which was obviously much bigger and used more mechanized tools than Tres Mujeres.
 After the tour of the distillery, we were offered Tequila to taste.
 I don’t drink so I was watching the others have shot after shot.
 You must have heard of salt and lemon as an accompaniment but there it was different.

 Fernando our travel guide took a swig of Anejo (aged tequila which is best) and popped something in his mouth.
 I thought he was munching on a crispy snack.
 When I asked him he put a bottle in front of me and said he was eating that.
 And what was that??
 Chapulin the bottle said!
-Deep fried crispy grasshoppers which are a delicacy there and the best accompaniment with Tequila shots.
+Deep-fried crispy grasshoppers which are a delicacy there and the best accompaniment with Tequila shots.

 I am a vegetarian but strangely I was not disgusted but was shocked!
 Supposedly, the hacienda of Selecto is one of the best in the area and is built very aesthetically.
 The owner’s young daughters manage the show and sat with us through the drinking session when Fernando kept regaling us with his stories about Tequila – The Intoxicating City.